Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 #### RNG algorithm and length options: summary

 ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/328): implement the new configuration options described in “[New RNG options](#new-rng-options)”.
 Remove the options described in “[Removed DRBG length options](#removed-drbg-length-options)” from `psa/crypto_config.h`, keeping the macros set from remaining options as described.
 Replace the current configuration checks in `check_config.h` as described below (the new checks may be in `check_config.h` or in other, possibly internal headers).
+Also, remove the warnings about `MBEDTLS_CTR_DRBG_USE_128_BIT_KEY` in the makefiles.
+They are no longer relevant: now, if you select a 128-bit RNG strength, that's a very explicit choice.

 The new configuration checks ensure that the RNG configuration options achieve the strength in bits specified as `MBEDTLS_PSA_CRYPTO_RNG_STRENGTH`.
-All of this is irrelevant.
+Overall we should have the following checks:

 * At least one of CTR\_DRBG or HMAC\_DRBG must be enabled (already enforced in `psa_crypto_random_impl.h`).
 * If CTR\_DRBG is used, the AES key size is chosen based on the strength.
 A strength of more than 256 is an error.